-Canopy Consultancy was commissioned by AHT Developments to carry out a tree survey at the site.
-The results of the survey indicate that the trees within the survey area vary in terms of condition and contribution to the wider landscape.
+Canopy Consultancy was commissioned by Manu Design Ltd to carry out a tree survey at the site.
+The results of the survey indicate that the trees within the survey area vary considerably in terms of condition and contribution to the amenity of the wider landscape.

-No trees will be removed to enable the proposed development.
+One tree will be removed to enable the proposed development.